jeffgauthier/InfiniteMonkey/README.md

 C++ implementation of the Infinite Monkey Theorem.
 This is a toy project I made to learn C++.
 It has no practical usefulness, aside from illustrating how long it may take to obtain a text by randomly typing characters on a keyboard.

-'Note' : This project uses the `argparse.hpp` argument parser, distributed under the MIT license.
+**Note**: This project uses the `argparse.hpp` argument parser, distributed under the MIT license.
 Copyright (c) 2018 Pranav Srinivas Kumar pranav.srinivas.kumar@gmail.com

 # Compilation
 Clone this directory, then load the `InfiniteMonkey.cbp` project file in the Code::Blocks IDE and select "Build".
 Will automatically compile with MinGW 64-bit G++ with linker flags `-static -static-libgcc -static-libstdc++`.